5 categories of food that jack sprat could eat on Thanksgiving

 • Other vegetables

 For examples in each group and serving amounts for specific age groups go here.
 And, because we are talking about a Thanksgiving meal, it is ok to go overboard and try to serve a vegetable from each sub-category.
-Jack Sprat might include a green bean casserole, a sweet potato casserole, broccoli, corn, and Brussel sprouts.
+Jack Sprat might include a green bean casserole, a sweet potato casserole, broccoli, corn, and Brussels sprouts.

 Jack Sprat could eat vegetables See myplate.gov and dawnstephensbooks.com and read Jack Sprat Learns About Food